 All small businesses benefit from professional liability insurance.
 Most professional services individuals and firms —accountants, lawyers, consultants, doctors, real estate agents, etc.— don’t typically have the funds to cover expensive legal fees.
 As mentioned, the accrued cost of a claim can leave your company at a standstill as your competitors zoom by, leaving you in their dust.

 Consider what could happen should your services fail to perform as planned.
 A lot of unhappy clients would likely be knocking on your door.
 Sometimes these unhappy clients take it as far as accusing you of malpractice, too.
 Remember, any business that provides a service is at risk—wedding planner, nonprofits, contractors, printers, etc.

 Legal situations can get messy quickly and burn holes in your pocket.
 When your other policies leave you vulnerable to third-party liability, PLI can help to fill the gap.

 Like most coverage, professional liability insurance factors in multiple variables to land on a price.
 However, company revenue is often the main driver in premium cost.
 On renewal, premiums will usually change to reflect an increase or decrease in revenue.

 The industry will determine your premium amount when coverage first begins.
-Underwriters take into account the number of average software users, healthcare patients, or customers per year, to name a few examples.
-Each industry has its unique set of standards and qualifiers, so securing a customized quote is a must.
+Underwriters consider the number of average software users, healthcare patients, or customers per year, to name a few examples.
+Each industry has a unique set of standards and qualifiers, so securing a customized quote is necessary.